HenriBranken/pyspark_introduction/README.md

 On a side note, Section 5 of the course gives a quick walkthrough for a **Databricks Setup.**

-In case your computer runs a Linux distrobution (like mine), I recommend the following steps:
+In case your computer runs a Linux distribution (like mine), I recommend the following steps:
 - Install anaconda on your computer.
 - Then from your terminal, execute the following.
   - ```conda update conda```